dotnet/docs/docs/core/extensions/high-performance-logging.md

 The [DefineScope(string)](xref:Microsoft.Extensions.Logging.LoggerMessage.DefineScope%2A) method creates a <xref:System.Func%601> delegate for defining a [log scope](logging.md#log-scopes). <xref:Microsoft.Extensions.Logging.LoggerMessage.DefineScope%2A> overloads permit passing up to three type parameters to a named format string (template).

 As is the case with the <xref:Microsoft.Extensions.Logging.LoggerMessage.Define%2A> method, the string provided to the <xref:Microsoft.Extensions.Logging.LoggerMessage.DefineScope%2A> method is a template and not an interpolated string.
 Placeholders are filled in the order that the types are specified.
 Placeholder names in the template should be descriptive and consistent across templates.
 They serve as property names within structured log data.
-We recommend [Pascal casing](../../standard/design-guidelines/capitalization-conventions.md) for placeholder names.
+We recommend pascal casing for placeholder names.
 For example, `{Item}`, `{DateTime}`.

 Define a [log scope](logging.md#log-scopes) to apply to a series of log messages using the <xref:Microsoft.Extensions.Logging.LoggerMessage.DefineScope%2A> method.
 Enable `IncludeScopes` in the console logger section of *appsettings.json*: